 - 2 tsp orange juice

 - a little orange juice

-Spoon the mixture into two 21 cm silicone cake moulds or lined tins and bake at 180℃ (350℉, Gas 4) for 25 minutes.
+- Spoon the mixture into two 20 cm (8") silicone cake moulds or lined tins and bake at 180℃ (350℉, Gas 4) for 25 minutes or until the sponge is firm to the touch and an inserted skewer comes out clean.
 Leave to cool for ten minutes then turn out onto wire racks to cool completely.

-Sandwich the two cakes together with the buttercream.
-Spon the icing over the top of the cake, allowing some of it to drip down the sides in a decorative fashion.
+- Sandwich the two cakes together with the buttercream.
+Spoon the icing over the top of the cake, allowing some of it to drip down the sides in a decorative fashion.
 Add yellow and white sugar flowers if liked.